influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withFailover(failover)
 ```

-Optional: only failover or distribute can be set.
+"Optional: only failover or distribute can be set."

 ### fn spec.trafficPolicy.loadBalancer.localityLbSetting.withFailoverMixin